cooper/wikifier/doc/components.md

 Wikifier::Server also features automatic precompilation.
 In other words, the server listens for changes to wiki source files and compiles them on the spot.
+It also pregenerates images in all the sizes that are used in the wiki.
-The result is a much faster loading page, since the Wikifier::Wiki never has to generate pages on demand as they are requested.
+The result is a much faster loading page, since the Wikifier::Wiki never has to generate pages or images on demand as they are requested.

 In addition to autocompiling and serving wiki pages, Wikifier::Server features write authentication.
-This allows frontends such as [adminifier](https://github.com/cooper/adminifier) to commit changes to the wiki directly from a web browser.
+This allows frontends such as [adminifier](https://github.com/cooper/adminifier) to commit changes to the wiki directly from a web interface.

 ## Interfaces